-All nomination documents must be filed with the Registrar of Voters or left for examination and forwarding to the Secretary of State by March 9, 2018, 5:00 p.m. unless the filing period is extended due to circumstances described in the following paragraphs.
+All nomination documents must be filed with the Registrar of Voters or left for examination and forwarding to the Secretary of State by March 11, 2022, 5:00 p.m. unless the filing period is extended due to circumstances described in the following paragraphs.
 Nomination signatures do not need to be filed at the same time and may be filed before the Declaration of Candidacy is filed.
-If after verification, the minimum number of nomination signatures has not been attained, supplemental signatures may then be obtained until the filing deadline.
+If after verification, the minimum number of nomination signatures has not been attained, supplemental signatures may then be obtained until the filing deadline. § 8020(b)

-§ 8020(b)

-If nomination documents for an incumbent United States Senator, Member of the Representative in Congress, State Constitutional Officer, Member of the State Senate, and Member of the Assembly (voter-nominated offices) are not delivered by 5:00 p.m. on the 88th day before the Statewide Direct Primary Election, March 9, 2018, any person other than the person who was the incumbent on the 88th day shall have until 5:00 p.m. on the 83rd day before the election, March 14, 2018, to file nomination documents for the elective office.
-However, if the incumbent's failure to file nomination documents is because he/she has already served the maximum number of terms permitted by the California Constitution for that office, there shall be no extension of the period for filing the nomination documents.
+If nomination documents for a person who holds the office of United States Senator, Member of the Representative in Congress, State Constitutional Officer, Member of the State Senate, and Member of the Assembly (voter-nominated offices) are not delivered by 5:00 p.m. on the 88th day before the Statewide Direct Primary Election, March 11, 2022, any person other than the person who holds the office on the 88th day shall have until 5:00 p.m. on the 83rd day before the election, March 16, 2022, to file nomination documents for the elective office.
+However, if the incumbent's failure to file nomination documents is because he/she has already served the maximum number of terms permitted by the California Constitution for that office, there shall be no extension of the period for filing the nomination documents. § 8022, § 8168